wojdyr/fityk/doc/ref.rst

 - several concepts (such as *simple-variable* and *compound-variable*), that reflect the internal design of the program, are introduced,

-- the syntax of the fityk mini-language is explained,
+- the syntax of the Fityk mini-language is explained,

 - it is rarely mentioned, that in the GUI typing the commands can be usually avoided and most of the operations can be done with mouse clicking.

-The fityk mini-language consists of *commands*.
+The Fityk mini-language consists of *commands*.

 Basically, there is one command per line.
 If for some reason it is more comfortable to place more than one command in one line, they can be